 The discs are shock absorbers between the vertebrae, designed to help the back/ neck stay flexible while resisting forces in many different planes of motion.
 Each disc has two parts, annulus fibrosis (firm, tough outer layer) and nucleus pulposis (a softer core).
 Disc herniation is a condition in which a tear in the annulus fibrosis ring of an intervertebral disc allows the softer nucleus pulposus to bulge out beyond the natural outer rings.

-Acute or chronic low back pain, neck pain, sciatica or cervical radiculopathy are the main complaints of individual with symptomatic herniated disc.
+Disc disease can present in multiple ways.
+Acute or chronic low back pain, neck pain, Lumbar Radiculopathy (sciatica) or cervical radiculopathy are the main complaints of individual with symptomatic herniated disc.
 Spinal pain associated with lifting, bending, coughing, running and spine movement could be related to HNP.
 Also, spine pain that travels down one leg or one arm may be due to HNP.
 The symptoms of disk herniation are among the leading causes of functional incapacity in both sexes and are a common source of chronic disability in the working years.

 Your spine specialist will evaluate you and order the appropriate diagnostic exams.
 Combining physical examination with x-ray and MRI findings can confirm diagnosis of herniated disc.
 In rare cases, CT scan or EMG or myelogram is necessary.

 Prevention is the best medicine.
 A healthy lifestyle not only improves symptoms, it can actually slow the degenerative process.

 Best initial treatment for herniated disc would be physical therapy for about 6 weeks.
 This includes soft tissue treatment, exercise based treatment, strengthening of musculature around the spine and improving range of motion and conditioning.
 Physical therapy will be transitioned to an home exercise program that you would continue.
 Patient education on body mechanics and ergonomics are essential part of engagement with PT.